 The process that chronicles an organism from fertilization to the age of reproduction is called its life cycle.
-Animals' life cycles differ in the amount of time it takes from conception to the arrival of the infant animal, the gestation stage and the maturation phase.
+Animal life cycles differ in the amount of time it takes from conception to the arrival of the infant animal, the gestation stage and the maturation phase.

 Types of Sloths

-Two-toed sloths belong to the Choloepus genus, and three-toed sloths belong to the Bradypus genus, essentially making the three-toed sloths and toe-toed sloths cousins.
-The Choloepus and the Bradypus genuses each have separate sloth species, and each individual species has several characteristics of its own.
+Two-toed sloths belong to the Choloepus genus and three-toed sloths belong to the Bradypus genus, essentially making the three-toed sloths and toe-toed sloths cousins.
+The Choloepus and the Bradypus genera each have separate sloth species, and each individual species has several characteristics of its own.

-How do Sloths Reproduce?
+How Do Sloths Reproduce?

 Female two-toed sloths tend to mate with multiple different males any time of year.
 Female three-toed sloths on the other hand tend to only mate with one male in the area annually.
 As a result, successful males are typically the father to many offspring within a population.

 There are various reports of the sloth mating call.
 It is thought that female sloths make a high-pitched scream calling the males over when they are ready to mate.
 Other reports are of sloths making a whistle type noise.
 Once a pair have chosen each other they reproduce in the trees.
 The male either mounts the female from behind or they mate face to face.

 The brown-throated three-toed sloth’s gestation period is approximately 150 days.
 A Hoffman’s two-toed sloth’s gestation period lasts 11 1/2 months.
 Linnaeus’ two-toed sloth has a gestation period that lasts for six months.

 How do Sloths Have Babies?

 For Hoffman’s two-toed sloth, this period lasts for five months.
 Baby sloths cling to their mothers’ abdomens until they can hang upside down on their own, which takes about three weeks after they are born.

-Do Male Sloths Help With Raising Their Young?
+Do Male Sloths Help with Raising Their Young?

 Hoffman’s two-toed sloth babies remain with their mothers for two years.
 Male Pale-throated three-toed sloths do not play active roles in the lives of their mates or offspring.
 This means that an adolescent sloth learns its eating patterns, survival tactics and general behavioral patterns from its mother.